Mrt134/Experimental/1.0luminadocumentation/_build/html/_sources/luminaplugins.txt

 .. figure:: images/luminadesktopplugin2.png

 :numref:`Figure %s: Audio Player <luminadesktopplugin2>` The Audio Player plugin will play user generated lists of audio files.
+Pressing the wrench icon in the upper left corner will open an options menu, while the green plus icon adds files to the playlist.

 Play through lists of audio files.